josephnhtam/live-streaming-server-net/README.md

 ## Features

 - **RTMP/RTMPS protocol**: Supports the RTMP and RTMPS protocols for streaming audio, video, and data.
+- **RTMP Client**: Provides a client library for connecting to RTMP servers and publishing/subscribing live streams.
 - **HTTP-FLV/WebSocket-FLV with ASP.NET CORE**: Provides support for serving FLV live streams using HTTP-FLV and WebSocket-FLV protocols within an ASP.NET Core application.
 - **Transmuxing RTMP streams into HLS streams**: Allows you to transmux RTMP streams into HLS (HTTP Live Streaming) streams using the built-in HLS transmuxer.
 - **Transcoding RTMP streams into Adaptive HLS streams**: Integrates with FFmpeg to transcode RTMP streams into multiple-bitrate Adaptive HLS streams.